MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/gdpr-requests-in-yammer-enterprise.md

 - The list of networks they were a member of

-As an admin, you can remove a user from your home network and from any external networks they belong to.
-A user can also remove themself from an external network.
+As an admin, you can erase a user from your home network and from any external networks they belong to.

  **Remove a user (done by admin)**